 Is the Biden Administration’s vaccine mandate constitutional?
-Local Attorney weighs in
+Local attorney weighs in

 WICHITA, Kan.
 (KSNW) — Vaccinating millions of Americans.
 President Joe Biden’s latest vaccine mandate would make two-thirds of the American workforce vaccinated.

 Businesses with more than 100 employees must mandate vaccines or testing once a week.
-Workers in healthcare and education that receive federal funds must be vaccinated.
+In addition, workers in healthcare and education that receive federal funds must be vaccinated.
 As well as all federal employees and contractors.

 Some are now questioning whether the mandate is constitutional or not?